Schmelzberry/pigz/README.md

   * If the player rolls any number other than a 1, that number is added to their current running total and the player can continue to roll the die.
   * If a player chooses to "hold" instead of continue rolling, their current running total is added to their total game score, and it becomes the next player's turn.

-The first player to score 100 or more points wins, at which point a "New Game" button appears which allows the users to reset their scores and begin a fresh game.
+The first player to reach a total game score of 100 or more points wins, at which point a "New Game" button appears which allows the users to reset their scores and begin a fresh game.

 ## Setup/Installation Requirements